List of The Seven Deadly Sins characters: Knights of Chaos

 Talisker (タリスカー, Tarisukā) is a Holy Knight of Camelot with the title of Amber Knight who resides in Echo Gorge.
-He was responsible for turning Nasiens and Dolores' adoptive father Orso into a creature of Chaos, after the laters refusal to no longer give medical treatment to non-human races.
+He was responsible for turning Nasiens and Dolores' adoptive father Orso into a creature of Chaos, after the latters refusal to no longer give medical treatment to non-human races.
 His magic Calamity allows him to control the weather.
 He was later taken out by Percival.